hackclub/hackclub/workshops/personal_website/README.md

 [Repl.it](https://repl.it) is an online [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) with support for 40+ languages as well as frameworks and we'll be using it to make our website!

-To create an account, all you need to do is [sign up](https://repl.it/signup) and verify your email (you should receive an email from Repl.it with a link).
-From there, you're ready to get going.
+To create an account, all you need to do is [sign up](https://repl.it/signup) and click on the link they send via email.

+INSERT PICTURE (VERIFICATION EMAIL)

 Since we're going to be making a website using HTML and CSS, let's create an [HTML repl](https://repl.it/languages/html).

 INSERT PICTURE (FRE$H HTML REPL)

-_**Important note: You need to be logged in order to save your website!**_
+_**Important note: You need an account in order to save your website!**_

 ## Part II: The HTML File